Moult/eadrax-old/README.md

  * Remove the group blog idea
  * Remove collaborative projects (may return later)
  * Remove OpenID signin (may return later)
- * Hooks for RSS, Github, forum software (?)
+ * Service Hooks for RSS, Github, forum software (?)
  * Custom views for multiple attachment updates, single-sentence updates, pastebin updates and sound updates.
  * Responsive webdesign
  * Redesign with new logo

-## Switch to ISC license
+## Switch to MIT license

-More permissive and doesn't make your brain explode.
+More permissive, well-known, and doesn't make your brain explode.

 ## Use best practices